Updated: Aug 20

 4. Strong Product, Sales, And Engineering Collaboration

-A company led by a single discipline regardless of which one lacks balance and faces risks.
+A company led by a single discipline, regardless of which one lacks balance and faces risks.
 In start-ups or very small companies, all disciplines can be combined in one individual wearing multiple hats and this is a temporary exception.

 In larger companies, the disciplines may be too distant and lack efficient collaboration, and forcing functions such as SAFe help to align priorities across large teams.
 In average size organizations, these roles are typically distinct and assigned to individuals.

-“Building The Right Thing” which is typically the responsibility of the product team and “Building Things Right” is the responsibility of engineering.
+“Building The Right Thing” is typically the responsibility of the product team, and “Building Things Right” is the responsibility of engineering.
 A balance must be continuously maintained and achieved to minimize waste and ensure investments achieve what’s intended.
 Is it easy?
 Absolutely not.
 This requires healthy collaboration, leadership, and sound governance with checks and balances.

 5. Excellent Agile Roadmap and Backlog Prioritization

-The approach and mechanics of product planning and having a sharp and agile requirements process is a critical muscle for successful organizations.
+The approach and mechanics of product planning and having a sharp and agile requirements process is a critical muscles for successful organizations.
 These provide guard rails to ensure the collaboration works and the prioritization is effective.

 At the individual level, we spend most of our time trying to understand what others are trying to express or attempting to articulate our thoughts to be understood.
 In collaborating groups, those dynamics are magnified and directly proportional to the size of the group.
-It's no wonder the Dunbar 150 number became the essence of how efficient companies and governments organize their teams.
+It's no wonder the Dunbar 150 number became the essence of how efficiently companies and governments organize their teams.
 Establishing the collaboration needed for efficient agility requires time to be built-in in order to get requirements right.

 6. You Must Evolve